paed01/chronokinesis/README.md

 # Introduction

 Mock `Date` and `Date.now` in order to help you test time-dependent code.
-Provides `travel` and `freeze` functionality for your Node.js tests.
+Provides `travel`, `freeze`, and timezone functionality for your Node.js tests.

 ```javascript
 const ck = require('chronokinesis');